LiangliangNan/Easy3D/CONTRIBUTING.md

 # Asking a question

-Please have a look at the [Easy3D documentation](https://3d.bk.tudelft.nl/liangliang/software/easy3d_doc/html/index.html) and quickly go throught the closed issues to see if the same question has already been answered before you ask a question.
+Please have a look at the [Easy3D documentation](https://3d.bk.tudelft.nl/liangliang/software/easy3d_doc/html/index.html) and quickly go through the issues to see if the same question has already been answered before you ask a question.

-Questions about how to use Easy3D, the design or implementation of Easy3D, or about future plans should be asked by openning an issue with a title starting with "[Question]".
+Questions about how to use Easy3D, the design or implementation of Easy3D, or about plans should be asked by opening an issue with a title starting with "[Question]".
 For example
 ```
   [Question] Does Easy3D support incremental Delaunay triangulation?